idibidiart/react-native-grid/README.md

 # React Native Grid

-Grid layout from NativeBase with some fixes
+Grid layout from NativeBase with some fixes.

+Currently, this only works inside a NativeBase component.
+The idea is to make it work in any React Native component.

 ## Installation